gracious-tech/copy.church/src/explain/biblical/index.md

 <BibleQuote passage='1 Cor 6:7'></BibleQuote>

-The behaviour encouraged by Paul then is to handle disputes within the church, and to not guarantee that all your rights will be respected but <q>Why not rather let yourselves be wronged?</q>.
+The behaviour encouraged by Paul then is to handle disputes within the church, and to not guarantee that all your rights will be respected but <q>Why not rather be wronged?</q>.

 ## Servants of a common master